 Meal plans work differently at different schools.
 Generally, your meal plan balance is loaded directly onto your student ID or other electronic card.

 It’s common for schools to combine both types of meal plans.
-While you may pay with dining bucks when you buy a breakfast scone from the campus coffee shop, you may deduct a meal point when you enter a dining hall for lunch.
-Check with your chosen school to see how its specific meal plan works.
+While you may pay with dining dollars when you buy a breakfast scone from the campus coffee shop, you may deduct a meal point when you enter a dining hall for lunch.
+Check with your chosen school to see how its meal plans work.

 What size are meal plans?

-No matter how your college administers dining bucks or points, you can usually choose the size of the meal plan you want.
+No matter how your college administers dining dollars or points, you can usually choose the size of the meal plan you want.

 Do I get any guest meals with my meal plan?